Help & Support

 The Frigidaire FFRE0633Q1 has a little bit less in terms of airflow than the top product but offers a strong set of features overall, especially when you consider all of the operating modes.
 With fan, sleep, energy saving and other modes, you have a lot of control over your environment and energy usage.

-Third place finisher Danby DAC060EUB5GDB is very competitive because of its energy efficiency.
+Danby DAC060EUB5GDB is very competitive because of its energy efficiency.
 It has the second highest EER of all the units in our comparison, so it should keep you cool without racking up high energy bills.

-All three of these units combine great cooling capabilities with energy efficient designs, making them highly functional and relatively inexpensive to operate when compared to other window AC units.
+Both units combine great cooling capabilities with energy efficient designs, making them highly functional and relatively inexpensive to operate when compared to other window AC units.
 They also feature lightweight, easy-to-install designs that make it easy to get them up and running quickly.